-During this time, Chisum befriended a Lincoln County, New Mexico lawyer by the name of Alexander McSween.
-McSween along with John Tunstall were in a bitter feud with Lawrence Murphy and James Dolan, who owned the only store in Lincoln County and monopolized the economy of the area.
+During this time, Chisum befriended Lincoln County, New Mexico lawyer Alexander McSween.
+McSween, along with John Tunstall, was in a bitter feud with Lawrence Murphy and James Dolan, who owned the only store in Lincoln County and monopolized the area’s economy.
 Chisum backed McSween and Tunstall when they opened a rival business in 1876 and began to challenge the large profits recognized by Murphy and Dolan.
 The feud eventually led to what is known as the Lincoln County War.
 Though Chisum does not appear to have had any direct contact in the furious gunfights and bloody battles, he was known to have given sanctuary and financial assistance to those fighting on the side of McSween and Tunstall.

 Before the Lincoln County War was over, both McSween and Tunstall would be killed, and Billy the Kid would be a wanted fugitive.
 Governor Lew Wallace proclaimed an amnesty for all those involved in the bitter feud, with the exception of Billy.

 Though Billy the Kid and Chisum supported the same side in the bitter struggles of the Lincoln County War, the two would be at odds once the war was over and amnesty proclaimed for those who participated.
 When Billy the Kid went to see Chisum, believing that the cattle baron owed him $500, Chisum refused to pay.
-In retaliation, Billy, along with his gang of “Rustlers,” including Dave Rudabaugh, Billy Wilson Tom O’Folliard, and Charles Bowdre began to steal Chisum’s cattle.
+In retaliation, Billy and his gang of “Rustlers,” including Dave Rudabaugh, Billy Wilson Tom O’Folliard, and Charles Bowdre, began to steal Chisum’s cattle.